-My dear friend, though we’re about the same age, was often unwell those days.
+My dear friend Mayshelle, though we’re about the same age, was often unwell those days.
 Stress is a serious factor in the deterioration of health, and she lives with a lot of it.

 So she would take me to the shores of Tagaytay, and send me off to finish Taal alone.
-And that would give more time for her knee to (hopefully) heal enough, and have a better shot of us doing Pinatubo together.
+And that would give more time for her knee to (hopefully) heal enough, and have a better shot for us hiking up Pinatubo together.

 It’s a deal.

 I think maybe I’m drawn to people like this because I’m so poor at it myself.
 A deep introvert (and possibly some kind of Aspie if testing was a thing back then), social stuff had always been extremely difficult for me.
-It felt like something far, like the edge of a well up in the sun, viewed from the bottom.
+It felt like something far from me, like the edge of a well up in the sun, viewed from the bottom.
 Or like walking through mud, shoes sticking with every step as I watch others spring lightly across the ground.